ArPiRobot/arpirobot.github.io/docs/guide/programming/gettingstarted.md

 # Getting Started

 This portion of the guide will walk you through creating a robot project and running it on your robot.
 In addition, the basic structure of a robot program will be explained.

-Each part of this guide builds on the
+## About this Guide

+This guide is written to be fairly generic in regards to the robot build used.
+However, the following assumptions are made.
+- Robot uses a differential drive system.
+This means that the robot has motorized wheels on both left and right sides of the robot and steers by varying the speeds of each side.
+Most robots use this style drive system.
+- The [Sensors & Network Table](./sensordata.md) section assumes the robot has an ultrasonic sensor facing forward and an IMU.
+Both are assumed to be connected to an Arduino coprocessor.
+- The [Using Sensors with Actions](./sensoractions.md) section assumes the robot has an IMU and 2 encoders (one on the left side and one on the right side).
+The encoders can be single channel or quadrature encoders.
+- The [PID Controller](./pid.md) section assumes the robot has an IMU.

+Additionally, code is written as if it were to run on the 4-wheel drive clipboard (or mini clipboard) robot builds as described in [Example Robot Builds](../hardware/examplebuilds.md).
+Comments are made in various places about what should be changed for other robots (generally this is just due to a different number of motors).

+Finally, some sections of this guide build on previous sections.
+It is generally assumed that this guide is followed in order.

 ## Creating a New Project